LRO (Lunar Reconnaissance Orbiter)

 Set for a 2008 launch, Lunar Reconnaissance Orbiter (LRO) is planned to orbit the moon for at least one year and gather detailed maps of the lunar surface, data on the moon's radiation levels and an in-depth look at its polar regions for resources.

-Goddard Space Flight Center in Greenbelt, Md. is designing the spacecraft bus, while the instrument payload will be provided by private industry.
-An Announcement of Opportunity for the payload was announced June 18 2004 and a final design is expected to be deceided in November 2004.
+Goddard Space Flight Center in Greenbelt, Md. designed the spacecraft bus, while the instrument payload was provided by private industry.
+An Announcement of Opportunity for the payload was announced June 18 2004 and a final design is expected to be decided in November 2004.
 LRO is a measurement mission, not a science mission.

-LRO will make use of conventional technology instead of untested tools.
+LRO makes use of conventional technology instead of untested tools.
 A conventional approach also keeps costs down, an important point since the mission's total budget from development through first-year operations is set at about $90 million.

 The LRO project is managed by GSFC.
-Goddard will acquire the launch system and spacecraft, provide payload accommodations, mission systems engineering, assurance, and management.
+Goddard acquired the launch system and spacecraft, provide payload accommodations, mission systems engineering, assurance, and management.

 Selected investigations:

-• LOLA (Lunar Orbiter Laser Altimeter Measurement Investigation) will determine the global topography of the lunar surface at high resolution, measure landing site slopes and search for polar ices in shadowed regions.
+• LOLA (Lunar Orbiter Laser Altimeter Measurement Investigation) determines the global topography of the lunar surface at high resolution, measure landing site slopes and search for polar ices in shadowed regions.

-• LROC (Lunar Reconnaissance Orbiter Camera) will acquire targeted images of the lunar surface capable of resolving small-scale features that could be landing site hazards, as well as wide-angle images at multiple wavelengths of the lunar poles to document changing illumination conditions and potential resources.
+• LROC (Lunar Reconnaissance Orbiter Camera) acquires targeted images of the lunar surface capable of resolving small-scale features that could be landing site hazards, as well as wide-angle images at multiple wavelengths of the lunar poles to document changing illumination conditions and potential resources.

-• LEND (Lunar Exploration Neutron Detector) will map the flux of neutrons from the lunar surface to search for evidence of water ice and provide measurements of the space radiation environment which can be useful for future human exploration.
+• LEND (Lunar Exploration Neutron Detector) maps the flux of neutrons from the lunar surface to search for evidence of water ice and provide measurements of the space radiation environment which can be useful for future human exploration.

-• Diviner Lunar Radiometer Experiment will map the temperature of the entire lunar surface at 300 meter horizontal scales to identify cold-traps and potential ice deposits.
+• Diviner Lunar Radiometer Experiment maps the temperature of the entire lunar surface at 300 meter horizontal scales to identify cold-traps and potential ice deposits.

-• LAMP (Lyman-Alpha Mapping Project) will observe the entire lunar surface in the far ultraviolet.
-LAMP will search for surface ices and frosts in the polar regions and provide images of permanently shadowed regions illuminated only by starlight.
+• LAMP (Lyman-Alpha Mapping Project) observes the entire lunar surface in the far ultraviolet.
+LAMP searches for surface ices and frosts in the polar regions and provide images of permanently shadowed regions illuminated only by starlight.

-• CRaTER (Cosmic Ray Telescope for the Effects of Radiation) will investigate the effect of galactic cosmic rays on tissue-equivalent plastics as a constraint on models of biological response to background space radiation.
+• CRaTER (Cosmic Ray Telescope for the Effects of Radiation) investigates the effect of galactic cosmic rays on tissue-equivalent plastics as a constraint on models of biological response to background space radiation.

 The mission is constrained to the budget of a Discovery class mission, so the launch vehicle was originally limited to a Delta 2.
 NASA dropped in early 2005 the Delta 2 in favour of an EELV launch to avoid stability problems with its spinning third stage, growing out of the heavy fuel load needed to get to the Moon.
-The LRO mission will gain at least 1,000 kg. in capacity for the LCROSS piggyback mission.
+The LRO mission gains at least 1,000 kg in capacity for the LCROSS piggyback mission.

 Nation: USA